casualshammy/AxTools/README.md

   - anti-afk

 ## Distribution
 This repository contains outdated, not functional version of AxTools.
-If you would like to receive the newest version, feel free to contact me by mail: axio@axio.name